Jayashri2001/Agency-Website/README.md

    Swiper.js-powered sliders for Portfolio & Team
    Mobile-friendly and cross-browser compatible Animated counters and FAQ accordion
-   Clean and modular code structure
+   Clean and modular code structure.